psychoanalyze/psychoanalyze/paper/paper.md

 At the core of the psychophysical model is the *psychometric function*, a hypothetical function that maps graded dimensions of the input stimulus to some experimental measure of the subject's induced response.
 Several software packages exist that provide tools for fitting the psychometric function to experimental data, but few provide tools for data manipulation and visualization that accomodate more complex experimental setups that require intricate data flows.

-*PsychoAnalyze* aims to make more advanced psychophysical analysis accessible to researchers without extensive software or data engineering background, and to provide an accessible development platform to encourage contributors from all backgrounds to build custom features for the package.
+*PsychoAnalyze* aims to make more advanced psychophysical analysis accessible to researchers without extensive software or data engineering background, and to provide an accessible development platform to encourage contributors from all backgrounds to contribute to the project.

 # Statement of need